finom/seemple-examples-and-tutorials/matreshka-object/README.md

 })
 ```

 "isValid" will equal ``true``, if the length of a user’s name is not less than four characters and the length of a password — five. [calc](https://matreshka.io/#!Matreshka-calc) method is another cool feature of the framework.
 Some properties can depend on other ones which depend on the third ones and the third ones can totally depend on the properties of some other object.
 Meanwhile, you are protected from the iterative references.
-The method stops a reference cycle if it finds dangerous dependencies.
+The method stops a cycle if there are dangerous dependencies.

 Now let’s bind the object properties to the elements on the page.
 First, declare a ``"sandbox"``.
-The “sandbox” is necessary for restricting the instance influence with the help of one element on the page and avoiding conflicts (for example, if there are two elements with the same class on the page).
+The “sandbox” is necessary for restricting the instance influence by one element on the page and avoiding collisions with other objects (for example, if there are two elements with the same class on the page).
 Next bind the other elements.

 [bindNode](https://matreshka.io/#!Matreshka-bindNode) method is responsible for two way data binding.
-You can find out about it in the documentation.

 ```js
 // alternative syntax of the method allows to pass a key-element